Tissue Culture: Definition, Types, Steps, Examples, Diagram, Techniques

 What is Tissue Culture?

-It is a refined biological technique used in growing and maintaining cells, tissues, or organs outside their natural environment, usually inside a controlled laboratory atmosphere.
+It is a refined biological technique used in growing and maintaining cells, tissues, or organs outside their natural environment, usually in a controlled laboratory atmosphere.
 In this method, a small portion of tissue, known as an explant, is taken from a plant, animal, or microbial source.
-The explant is transferred into a sterile state in a rich nutrient medium.
+The explant is transferred into a sterile state in a nutrient rich medium.
 The culture medium contains all the necessary nutrients, growth factors, and hormones to be used in conditions that promote optimum growth and development.

-It is done by creating a strictly controlled environment in tissue culture, which would physiologically provide the optimum setting for cell proliferation and differentiation.
-The researchers thereby carry on studies of cellular behaviour, conduct various kinds of genetic manipulations, and grow large amounts of uniform cells or tissues that are used in various applications.
+It is done by creating a controlled environment in tissue culture, which would provide the optimum setting for cell proliferation and differentiation.
+The researchers thereby carry on studies of cellular behaviour, conduct genetic manipulations, and grow large amounts of uniform cells or tissues that are used in various applications.
 Tissue culture assumes a central role in joining many advances in biotechnological, medical, agricultural, and environmental conservation domains through studies relating to complex biological activities or improvements in agriculture and therapeutic new remedies.

 NEET Highest Scoring Chapters & Topics